-- 1. reviewed and commented on the Company's draft annual and interim financial reports; - 2. reviewed and commented on the Group's internal controls; and - 3. met with the external auditors and participate in the re-appointment and assessment of the performance of the external auditors.
+- 1. reviewed and commented on the Company's draft annual and interim financial reports; - reviewed and commented on the Group's internal controls; and - met with the external auditor and participate in the re-appointment and assessment of the performance of the external auditor.

-The Audit Committee has reviewed the audited results of the Group for the year ended 31st July, 2021.
+The Audit Committee has reviewed the audited results of the Group for the year ended 31st July, 2022.